ismail05-mess/test_Hdm_list/README.md

 One of the challenges was ensuring that the frontend interacted properly with the backend API, especially for updating and deleting tasks.
 I researched the best practices for making API calls in React and applied this knowledge to complete the tasks.

 3. Database Integration
 I faced some issues with the MySQL setup initially, particularly with database connection errors.
-After troubleshooting and adjusting the .env file, I was able to resolve the issues and ensure the backend was properly connected to the database.
+After troubleshooting , I was able to resolve the issues and ensure the backend was properly connected to the database.

+4. Handling the "Cannot GET /tasks/
+" Error (404)
+During the development, I encountered a 404 Not Found error when trying to access a specific task by its ID, such as http://localhost:3000/tasks/2.
+The issue was due to the lack of a specific route in the backend to handle this request.